 Methodology: How we chose these cards

 The rewards credit cards listed were chosen based on a combination of factors.
-These criteria included whether a welcome bonus was offered, the minimum spend required to earn the bonuses, and the value of the offer.
+These criteria included whether a welcome bonus was offered, the minimum spend required to earn the bonus, and the value of the offer.

 Prospective long-term rewards were also a key factor.
 We looked at bonus rewards categories, earning caps on rewards, and if flexible redemption options were available.
 The cost to carry the card (e.g., the annual fee) and other limitations were also compared against the value of its benefits and rewards.